 Thank you for your interest in the premedical program at California State University, Fresno.
 This web site is an effort to organize many of the frequently asked questions and concerns that premed students have.
-Professor Emeritus Dr. Lenore Yousef created this site, and I have modified it extensively since being appointed the Premedical Advisor for the College of Science and Mathematics.

-I hope you find the accompanying information useful.
+We hope you find the accompanying information useful.
 Feel free to contact me if you have any questions.

-Professor of Chemistry and Primary Premed Advisor
+Associate Professor of Biology and Primary Premed Advisor